Choosing books to review banner

 I already have my own personal TBR pile along with my professional one.
 And if that pile gets too long, it can overwhelm me.
 So, I don’t like to have more than three or four books in line to read at a time.

 If I already feel overwhelmed with my review schedule, I’m likely going to be more particular about which books I choose to take on.
 Or if the book has a similar plot to one that I’ve just read, I may have to reject it for that very reason.
-Sometimes it’s just about bad timing.
+I can only read so many books about a lost animal or a kid trying to earn money to buy something that they want.
+If a lot of authors are writing about a topic similar to yours, you may find that you have to have the best version of that story in order to get any attention for that story.

 An author’s platform